-The proposed amendment addresses significantly changed conditions since the last time the pertinent Comprehensive Plan map or text was amended.
-See LUC 20.50.046 for the definition of "significantly changed conditions...
+• The proposed amendment addresses significantly changed conditions since the last time the pertinent Comprehensive Plan map or text was amended.
+See LUC 20.50.046 for the definition of "significantly changed conditions..."

-Demonstrating evidence of change is the purpose of the "significantly changed conditions" decision criterion that is found in both Threshold and Final Review decision criteria.
-Applicants should understand the application of this criterion, including the definition of this term (in the Glossary at LUC 20.50.046):
+Demonstrating evidence of change not anticipated by the existing Comprehensive Plan is the purpose of the "significantly changed conditions" decision criterion that is found in both Threshold and Final Review decision criteria.
+Applicants should understand the application of this criterion, including the definition of the term in the Glossary at LUC 20.50.046:

-• Significantly changed conditions.
+Significantly changed conditions.
 Demonstrating evidence of change such as unanticipated consequences of an adopted policy, or changed conditions on the subject property or its surrounding area, or changes related to the pertinent Plan map or text; where such change has implications of a magnitude that need to be addressed for the Comprehensive Plan to function as an integrated whole.
-This definition applies only to LUC 20.30I - Amendment and Review of the Comprehensive Plan.
+This definition applies only to LUC 20.301 - Amendment and Review of the Comprehensive Plan.

-The following list includes three examples of significantly changed conditions from recently approved CPAs:
+Here are three examples of significantly changed conditions from recently approved CPAs: